davegallant/site/content/blog/appgate-sdp-on-arch-linux/index.md

 Depending on the AppGate SDP Server that is running, you may require a client that is more recent than the latest package on [AUR](https://aur.archlinux.org/packages/appgate-sdp/).
 As of right now, the latest AUR is `4.2.2-1`.

-These steps highlight how to get it working with `Python3.8` by making a 1 line modification to AppGate source code.
+These steps highlight how to get it working with `Python3.8` by making a one-line modification to AppGate source code.

 # Packaging